courtney-smith-97/w251_final/README.md

 Run the train.py file.
 Be sure to include your aws ACCESS_KEY and ACCESS_SECRET, as well as updating the s3 buckt name you want to save your files.
 The train.py file will evaluate on a video, file containing images, or vide stream from a web camera, this can be adjusted by changing the source argument in the run_detection function within the train.py script.
 This script can be run on a local device, cloud enviornment, or jetson device.

+The Dockerfile in this container is a recommended envionrment to use for training and evaluation, though similar enviornments with the appropriate dependencies will also work.